piku235/JungiThemeBundle/Resources/doc/configuration.md

 ### Theme resolver

 We can say that a theme resolver is the heart and a theme selector is the brain of resolving theme for the request.
-A theme resolver allows for resolving and setting a theme name for the request.
+Basically a theme resolver allows for resolving and setting the theme name for the request.

 #### Primary and fallback